SenHe/Cool-GAN-Works/README.md

 *NOTE:* If your paper is not in the list, plese feel free to [raise an issue](https://github.com/SenHe/Cool-GAN-Works/issues) or drop me an [e-mail](mailto:senhe752@gmail.com?subject=[GitHub]%fewshot%papers).

-BTW, [blog1](https://jmtomczak.github.io/blog.html) and [blog2](https://yang-song.github.io/blog/2021/score/) are a great places to learn all kinds of generative models.
+BTW, [blog1](https://jmtomczak.github.io/blog.html) and [blog2](https://yang-song.github.io/blog/2021/score/) are great places to learn all kinds of generative models.

 Some excellent blogs in 3D [blog](https://dellaert.github.io/NeRF/), [blog](https://dellaert.github.io/NeRF21/).